 Human egregores have tried to bond individual orcs to their nation before - but it has never succeeded no matter how compatible the individual orc appears.
 The settled view of most egregores is that a lone orc is simply too much, that the magic of the nation bond cannot be extended to an individual who is clearly so distinct.
 It is categorically not possible for the egregore to accept individuals or small groups of orcs into Urizen.
 It's not a question of the personal preferences of an individual host - or even a matter of persuading people of the wisdom of the action.
 It is simply that the magic of the egregore always fails when making the attempt with an individual or small group of orcs.

 What is not known is if the answer would be the same with an entire population of orcs - for instance if they attempted to bring thousands of orcs into the nation as part of a conquest or similar.
 The egregores do know that such things are perversely easier to manage - that in some cases it is easier to absorb an entire society than it is to accept a single individual.
 Menos, the Urizen egregore is absolutely certain that any attempt to bond groups like the Grendel or Druj to the Urizen nation would meet with abject failure.
 The nature of the egregore bond is that it only accepts people who are alike in spirit already.
-It's not possible that a tribe of Grendel or Druj could ever fit that description - their nature is anathema to the Urizen.
+It's not possible that the Grendel or Druj could ever fit that description - their nature is anathema to the Urizen.

 Of course not all orcs are like the Druj or the Grendel.
 The Urizeni are an enlightened people and they understand that no two orcs are alike, any more than two humans are alike.
 When the Imperial Orcs were first freed, it was Urizeni teachers who taught them to read and write.
 The Imperial Orcs are clear proof that orcs can choose a different path if they wish.
 It would not be easy, but the people of Urizen could definitely be persuaded to accept orcs into the nation.
 The key problem is not the attitudes of the Urizen, but the lack of suitable orcs.